 The UCI Central Cashier accepts payments for registration and other student-related fees, transcript and enrollment verification requests, Housing contracts and rent, library fines, and most other miscellaneous bills for goods and services.
 Purchases of textbooks and supplies from The Hill (University bookstore), and payments for Parking permits and citations, should be directed to the cashiers at those locations.

 For your convenience, we accept the following payment types:

-Electronic Checks via the Internet.
-This allows payments to be credited to the student's account immediately.
-The Frequently Asked Questions (FAQ) about ZOT Account Online offers a tutorial on how students or authorized "Other Payers" can sign up and make payments using Net.Pay e-checks.
-You might want to spend some time with the FAQ page as it's filled with helpful information for you and your student.
+E-Payment.
+The Net.Pay service debits the designated checking account and credits the student's ZOT Account by a rapid electronic process.
+The Frequently Asked Questions (FAQ) page about ZOT Account Online offers a tutorial on how students or authorized "Other Payers" can sign up and make payments using Net.Pay e-checks.

 Fee Payment Deadlines

 Students receive monthly e-mail notifications to view their ZOTBills online if they have a balance or activity on their accounts.
 The ZOTBill showing registration fees is available about a month in advance of the due date for registration fees and other charges.
 See the Academic and Administrative Calendars for the Fall, Winter, and Spring due dates (Fee Payment Deadlines) in September, December, and March, respectively.

 If you are mailing registration fees for a UCI student, be sure to include your student's ID number on the check front.
 Whether you are mailing a check or making an electronic payment, allow sufficient time for the payment to be received by the Central Cashier on or before the term's registration deadline.
 Postmark dates do not apply, under any circumstances.
 Late payments incur late fees and may cause the student to lose class enrollment.